solarturtle/chbspasswd/README.md

 chbspasswd
 ==========

-A password generator inspired by XKCD 936: Password Strength
+A password generator inspired by XKCD 936: Password Strength and xkpasswd by Bart Busschots

 Copyright (C) 2013-2014, Charles H. Leggett